cooperrc/engineering-dynamics/syllabus.md

 1. week 7: What is your current assessment?
 Why do you feel that way?
 I will help connect you to others if you don't feel engaged
 2. week 14: What is your final assessment?
 How did you participate?
-This is your final Participation grade.
+Ths is your final Participation grade.

 You can add to the class in a number